bareboat-necessities/bbn_sensors_hub_A/README.md

 AS3935 Lightning Detector connected to M5Stack AtomS3-Lite via i2c and one additional digital GPIO pin (G7) (interrupt)

 Install AS3935 Lightning Detector away from other wires to avoid noise.
 Keep interrupt wire short.
+Don't leave unused wires unconnected.
+Bring them to the GND.

 A piezoelectric kitchen lighter can be used for crude testing.